-Our stock price has been and will likely continue to be volatile or may decline regardless of our operating performance, resulting in substantial losses for our investors.
+Our stock price has been and will likely continue to be volatile or may decline regardless of our operating performance, resulting in the potential for substantial losses for our stockholders.

 The trading price for shares of our Class A common stock has been, and is likely to continue to be, volatile for the foreseeable future.
-For example, since shares of our Class A common stock were sold in our initial public offering in May 2013 at a price of \$31.00 per share, our Class A common stock's daily closing price on the New York Stock Exchange has ranged from \$48.53 to \$100.28 through February 25, 2014.
+For example, since shares of our Class A common stock were sold in our initial public offering in May 2013 at a price of \$31.00 per share, our Class A common stock's daily closing price on the New York Stock Exchange has ranged from \$48.53 to \$100.28 through February 24, 2015.
+On February 24, 2015, the closing price of our Class A common stock was \$96.22.